enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 *	Visual Studio 2019 (recommended)
 *	SQL Server 2019 or later, MySQL 5.7, or Oracle Database 12c (if you want a relational database)

-For servers, the only requirement is Windows Server 2016 with IIS enabled.
+For servers, the only requirement is Windows Server 2016 or later with IIS enabled.

 ## Creating a new system